rjseymour66/MySQL/README.md

     <dt>Referential integrity</dt>
     <dd>Makes sure that any changes to the data in the db do not create invalid relationships between tables.</dd>
     <dt>Data type</dt>
-    <dd><p>Determines the type of information that is stored in the column</p>
+    <dd>Determines the type of information that is stored in the column<br>
-    <p>Try to assign the data type that minimizes the use of disk storage because that improves the performance of queries later.</p>
+    Try to assign the data type that minimizes the use of disk storage because that improves the performance of queries later.
     <ul>
     <li>CHAR, VARCHAR</li>
     <li>INT, DECIMAL</li>